HOW TO GROW

 Blackcurrants are an ideal fruit for the British climate, especially colder areas.
 They thrive on a hard winter followed by a warm and sunny spring / summer.
 The health benefits of this small fruit are well known and the vitamin C content is one of the highest of all fruits.

-It also has significant anti-inflammation properties which are believed to have health benefits.
+They also have significant anti-inflammation properties which are believed to have health benefits.
 Amongst the most researched is the ability of blackcurrants to help in the treatment of asthma.
 The plants are extremely easy to grow and given a small amount of care will be productive for 20 years.

-Blackcurrants will tolerate many conditions which are not ideal which makes them well suited to difficult pats of a garden.
+Blackcurrants will tolerate many conditions which are not ideal, this makes them well suited to difficult parts of a garden.
 The key is to give them as much chance as possible and they will reward you with a regular and delicious crop.

 WHERE TO GROW BLACKCURRANTS